Ministries

 • Christian Life Classes are focused on practical topics (like marriage, technology, parenting, suffering, calling, and sexuality) and spiritual disciplines (like prayer, hospitality, and evangelism).
 These classes are not only intended to prepare us for good works in every dimension of life, but are also intended to create forums for fellowship and meaningful discussion with other believers as we seek to stay on mission and spur one another on to love and good deeds.

-Current Adult Education Class Descriptions
+Current Adult Education Class Description

 We welcome you to join us on Sunday morning in person in the Fellowship Hall or online through our livestream.
 A link to the livestream will be sent out each week.